-Through Zhongchai Holding and other subsidiaries, we offer transmission products, which are key components for forklift trucks used in manufacturing and logistic applications, such as factories, workshops, warehouses, fulfillment centers, shipyards and seaports.
+Through our PRC subsidiaries, we offer transmission products, which are key components for forklift trucks used in manufacturing and logistic applications, such as factories, workshops, warehouses, fulfillment centers, shipyards and seaports.
 Forklifts play an important role in the logistic systems of many companies across different industries in China and globally.
 Generally, the industries with the largest demand for forklifts include the transportation, warehousing logistics, electrical machinery and automobile industries.
-Through Zhongchai Holding and other subsidiaries, we have experienced an increased demand for forklifts in the manufacturing and logistics industries in China, as our revenue increased from approximately \$52.40 million in the fiscal year of 2019 to \$66.86 million in the fiscal year of 2020.
-The increased revenue of approximately \$14.46 million was primarily due to the fact that demand for our products has returned to normal and continued to grow.
-Based on the revenues in the fiscal year ended December 31, 2020 and 2019, we believe that Greenland is one of the major developers and manufacturers of transmission products for small and medium-sized forklift trucks in China.
+Through Zhongchai Holding and other subsidiaries, we have experienced an increased demand for forklifts in the manufacturing and logistics industries in China, as our revenue increased from approximately \$42.97 million for the nine months ended September 30, 2020 to \$75.90 million for the nine months ended September 30, 2021.
+The increase in revenue was primarily attributable to a significant increase in our sales volume, driven by growing market demand, and our ability to boost supplies while some of our competitors faced challenges in handling material shortages and were unable to deliver, which presented new market opportunities for us.
+Based on our revenues in the nine months ended September 30, 2021 and 2020, we believe that Greenland is one of the major developers and manufacturers of transmission products for small and medium-sized forklift trucks in China.